What is Secularism?

 The separation of religion and state is the foundation of secularism.
 It ensures that religious groups don't interfere in affairs of state, and makes sure the state doesn't interfere in religious affairs.

-In the United Kingdom there are official two state recognised Christian denominations – the Church of England and the Presbyterian Church of Scotland.
+In the United Kingdom there are officially two state recognised Christian denominations – the Church of England and the Presbyterian Church of Scotland.
 The Queen is both head of state and Supreme Governor of the Church of England.
 There is no established church in Northern Ireland or Wales but the 26 unelected bishops of the Church of England who sit in the House of Lords influence laws that affect the whole of the UK.

 Christianity is one major influence among many that shape our current ways of life; we are a nation of many denominations and religions and large sectors of the population do not hold, or practise, religious beliefs.